Green Bay Packers Vs. Atlanta Falcons 2017 NFC Championship Preview, TV Schedule, Prediction

 — Rob Demovsky (@RobDemovsky) January 15, 2017

 Nonetheless, fans should be in store for quite the treat, and points could come raining down early and often.
 So, who wins this game?
 That remains a mystery.
-While Atlanta has already knocked off Green Bay once this season, and will be getting to play in front of its fans yet again, Rodgers is arguably the best player in football when he is playing, well, the way he has been playing lately.
+While Atlanta has already knocked off Green Bay once this season and will be getting to play in front of its fans yet again, Rodgers is arguably the best player in football when he is playing, well, the way he has been playing lately.

 PREDICTION: Packers 38, Falcons 35